BboyAkers/presentations/5LessonsEthOSProject/slides.md

 Re-learning how to taking feedback the Open Source way.

-- 80% fantastic
-- 20% not too bueno
+- Working with people
-- GitHub Issues
+- Feedback received via GitHub Issues
-- Talking Directly with the community
+- Allows me to connect in a different way

 <div grid="~ cols-2 gap-4">